-After you have signed and executed contract.
+What to do after you have signed the contract.

 Once the contract has been signed and dated (executed):